tags

 • colaboración

-This article discusses the Ticha project whch is a digital text exploreer that provides acces to media and documents associated with the Zapotec community.
+This article discusses the Ticha project which is a digital text explorer that provides access to media and documents associated with the Zapotec community.

 EN